PXLDigital/PROJECT-Race-to-the-Future-PXL-Team/Old version RTFF/README.md

  * Used np.clip() to limit the output of the PID controller to the range [1, 179] before setting the servo position.
  * Cleared 'unnecesary' comments and code.
 Cross reference the original code for more details. 'completeRTTF.py'
  * PID not fully functional atm.
+ * Renamed the b1,b2,b3 and b4 boolean checks for user readability.